About This Episode

 Episode Transcript

-Wade: I’m your host, Virginia Beach based firearms entrepreneur and copywriter Wade Skalsky.
+Wade: Welcome to the Tactical Business Show.
+I’m your host, Virginia Beach based firearms entrepreneur and copywriter Wade Skalsky.
 Each episode will be exploring what it takes to thrive as a business owner in the firearms industry.
 We’ll speak with successful firearms industry entrepreneurs about their experiences building their companies, leaders and legislators who are shaping the industry, and tech executives whose innovations will reshape the future of the firearms industry.
 Let’s get after it.
 Welcome to the Tactical Business Podcast.
 I’m your host, Wade Skalsky, and today I’m speaking with Bryce Bergen of Long Range Shooters of Utah.
 Bryce, how are you doing today?

 Bryce: It’s been great, man.
 It’s good to be on the show.
 Thanks for the invite.
 No, thanks for coming on.